Brake Line Replacement Cost

 Car Brake Lines

 In total, having work done on your brake lines shouldn’t cost too much.
-About $230 (including fitting and brake bleeding) is a reasonable estimate.
+About $230 (including installation and brake bleeding) is a fair estimate.

 Usually, the flexible hose on the end of the brake line is what develops a leak.
 These are easy to replace and the cheapest part to solve when they go wrong.

-If you suspect a problem with your brake lines, go immediately to an auto shop.
-Don’t worry whether it’s a dealership or not – you’re far more likely to crash without functioning brakes.
+If you suspect a problem with your brake lines, go swiftly to an auto shop.
+Don’t worry whether it’s a dealership or not – you’re far more likely to crash without functional brakes.

 (Ensure the mechanic uses OEM, manufacturer-approved parts if your car is still under warranty.)